Eldhose-147/Neutrino-Oscillations/README.md

 ## PMNS Theory

-Pontecorvo-Maki- Nakagawa-Sakata speculated that if neutrinos have mass mixing exists between the ﬂovor and mass eigenstates.PMNS(Pontecorvo-Maki- Nakagawa-Sakata) theory states that each of the neutrino ﬂavor basis( electron, muon and tau neutrinos) can be written as a superposition of three mass eigenstates(m1,m2 and m3).
+Bruno Pontecorvo speculated that if neutrinos have mass, then mixing exists between the ﬂovor and mass eigenstates.
+Later the specific mechanism involving the mixing matrix was formalized by Maki, Nakagawa, and Sakata, now called the PMNS (Pontecorvo-Maki- Nakagawa-Sakata) theory.
+It states that each of the neutrino ﬂavor basis ( electron, muon and tau neutrinos) can be written as a superposition of three mass eigenstates (m1,m2 and m3).
 The transformation from neutrino mass basis to ﬂavor basis is achieved by the PMNS matrix.

 ![Alt text](Images/image_2023-10-08_181547922.png)